aditya-bhaumik/mini-web-projects/README.md

-This a small registration page website which i made using html and css This is one of the first web development project I made
+This repository contains all the small projects which i made to learn and develop my web development skills .